Hyuto/Yakuy_Shopee/Week 7/README.md

 # Shopee Programming Contest 2

-Complete 1.5 dari 5 soal:
+Selesai 1.5 dari 5 soal:

 ## 1. Highest Mountains

 ### Desc
 Victor is assigned a task for planning quarterly team outings in Shopee.
 He is trying to organize an outdoor activity to climb the highest mountain among a mountain range.
 However, it is difficult to tell which mountain is the highest in the mountain range from a distance.
 Help Victor to identify the highest mountain given the height of the mountains.